Skip to content

 We additionally provide the basics for a project-based course for students to apply what they have learned in this course, by building an Android app in teams using a Scrum-like method.

-This course uses modern evidence-based teaching methods, with a particular focus on interactivity during lectures through exercises and clear structuring of lectures including well-defined objectives and assessment criteria.
-There is a large body of research on teaching and learning, and this course attempts to use evidence-based techniques to improve learning compared to the traditional "sit in a lecture hall and listen for a couple hours" format.
+This course uses modern evidence-based teaching methods: interactivity during lectures, clear structuring including well-defined objectives and assessment criteria, and spaced repetition including per-lecture quizzes and frequent exams.
+There is a large body of research on teaching and learning, and this course uses evidence-based techniques to improve learning compared to the traditional "sit in a lecture hall and listen for a couple hours" format.

 Contributing